Burnout isn’t a mindset failure. It’s a design problem. Learn how intentional business design replaces constant effort & creates sustainable momentum

 It absorbs disruption.

-It allows momentum to continue even when energy fluctuates.
+It allows momentum to continue even when capacity changes.

 When design is intentional, pressure releases.